See all current vacancies in the AAT.

 The AAT is an equal opportunity employer which upholds the Australian Public Service employment principles and actively encourages a diverse and inclusive workplace.

 If you would like advice as to the progress of your application please contact the nominated contact officer for the position you have applied for.

-Only shortlisted applicants will be contacted regarding the next phase of the selection process.
-If you are selected for an interview you may be asked to provide two written referee reports which specifically address the selection criteria.
+Only shortlisted applicants will be contacted for the next phase of the selection process.
+If you are selected for an interview you may be asked to provide two written referee reports that specifically address the selection criteria.

 To those applicants who are not shortlisted, we extend our thanks for considering us as a potential employer.
 If you are not selected for interview or are unsuccessful, you will be advised once the recruitment process has been finalised.